KeyanSong/431-2018/slides/class12/README.md

 - We will post the link for Quiz 1 [at the Quizzes page](https://github.com/THOMASELOVE/431-2018/tree/master/quizzes), and also on this page, as indicated.

+## CHANGING PROJECT TASK A's DEADLINE

+I've decided to give you another weekend to finish Task A of the project, so it will now be due at Noon on Monday, October 15th, instead of noon on Friday the 12th.
+Task B will still be due on Friday the 12th.

+Give me the weekend to get the second change completely propagated through GitHub and Canvas, but I will definitely make Project Task A due at Noon on the 15th, and Project Task B due at noon on October 12.

 ## Coming Soon (or soonish)

 1. Finish reading Leek's *Elements of Data Analytic Style* by 2018-10-11.
-2. [Project Task A and Task B](https://thomaselove.github.io/431-2018-project/) are due at noon on 2018-10-12.
+2. [Project Task B](https://thomaselove.github.io/431-2018-project/) is due at noon on 2018-10-12.
+[Project Task A] is **now** due at noon on Monday 2018-10-15.
     - Project Task A requires both group work and individual work.
     - You should all expect to need more time with your group to finish Task A than you will have in class today.
         - At a guess, 30-45 minutes as a team beyond today would be sufficient, and you could certainly do the work via email or a shared Google document or something like that, without another in-person meeting.
 There **won't** be meaningful time set aside next week to meet as a group during class (probably just 5 minutes on Tuesday and 5 more on Thursday).
-So one thing you should do today is make a plan for how you'll get the group part of Task A accomplished in time for next Friday at noon.
+So one thing you should do today is make a plan for how you'll get the group part of Task A accomplished in time for the new deadline.
     - As of 2018-10-04 at 8 AM, 25 of you have completed [Project Task B](http://bit.ly/431-2018-project-signup-taskB).
 Thanks!
 3. You should now have read through Chapter 5 of Silver's *The Signal and the Noise*.
 By 2018-10-24, we'll expect you to have read through Chapter 11.
 4. [Homework 5](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework5) is due 2018-10-19.